uwcirg/true_nth_usa_intervention_demo/README.md

 ```

 From the parent directory where you wish to install the demo, pull
-down the code and create a virtual enviornment to issolate the
+down the code and create a virtual environment to isolate the
 requirements from the system python

 ```bash